Low-Carb Crockpot Candy is the perfect keto and diabetic-friendly holiday dessert! You only need four simple ingredients!

-This is such a simple dessert to make.
-It will certainly become your new go to!
+Crockpot chocolate peanut clusters are such an easy, but delicious dessert to make.
+They will certainly become your new go-to!

-- Scoop the mixture out using a small 1 inch cookie scoop onto wax paper or a silicone lined baking sheet.
+- Scoop the mixture using a 1-inch cookie scoop onto wax paper or a silicone-lined baking sheet.

-- Top with sea salt or sugar free sprinkles, chill the candy until hardened.
+- Top with sea salt or sugar-free sprinkles, then chill the candy until hardened.